4 Things to Know About Equity and Your Leased Car

 Understanding how equity works can help you make informed decisions about your leased vehicle, so we’ll go over, in detail, what exactly equity is and how it’s calculated.

-We’ll also show you why you should care about the potential lease equity in your car, along with the benefits to unlocking and accessing that equity.
+We’ll also show you why you should care about the potential lease equity in your car, along with the benefits to unlocking and accessing that equity through a lease buyout (enter your VIN or license plate number if you want to start that process now).

 Ready?
 Let’s review four essential things to know about equity and car leasing.